Staff at The Alliance

 Natasha Vidangos, Ph.D.

-Natasha Vidangos is the Vice President of Research at the Alliance to Save Energy.
-In this role she brings greater technical and analytical depth to the Alliance’s outreach efforts.
+Natasha Vidangos is the Vice President of Research & Analysis at the Alliance to Save Energy, where she directs and oversees the Alliance’s technical research priorities, establishing strategies to analyze, define, and advocate for the evolving opportunities for energy efficiency in a transforming energy sector.
+She also leads specific efforts relating to the energy-water nexus, and the 50x50 Transportation Initiative.
 Prior to joining the Alliance, Natasha served as one of the founding members of the Energy Resources Bureau at the U.S. Department of State, serving as Senior Power Sector Advisor, Senior Western Hemisphere Energy Officer, and a science policy fellow through the American Association for the Advancement of Science.
-Through this work, she spearheaded and managed strategic initiatives relating to clean energy and energy efficiency in U.S. foreign policy.
-She also collaborated with the Department of Energy Office of Energy and Policy Systems Analysis to analyze opportunities in North American power systems integration for the second installment of the Quadrennial Energy Review.
+She also collaborated with the Department of Energy Office of Energy and Policy Systems Analysis to explore opportunities for North American power systems integration for the second installment of the Quadrennial Energy Review.
 Natasha holds a Ph.D. in biophysical chemistry from the University of California, Berkeley, where she was an NSF Graduate Fellow, and a B.S. in Chemistry from Yale University.
-She also performed biochemistry research at the Instituto Leloir in Buenos Aires, Argentina as a 2004-2005 Fulbright scholar.
-She is fluent in Spanish.
+She also performed biochemistry research at the Instituto Leloir in Buenos Aires, Argentina, as a 2004-2005 Fulbright scholar.